passlab/ompparser/README.md

 1. Being integrated with ROSE compiler (ongoing work)

 ## Contribution
-Submit your feature request or contribution as github pull request to this repository.
+Submit contribution as github pull request to this repository.
 We require all new contributions must be made with the similar license.

-## Acknowledge and Support
+## Getting Involved and Technical Support
+Submit feature request, bugs and questions from the repository's "Issue" tab.

+## Acknowledgement
 The work has been performed with support from Department of Energy Lawrence Livermore National Laboratory and the National Science Foundation.
 To cite, please refer to following paper:

 ## How to cite ompparser in a publication